SolidProgramming/AniWorldReminder_TelegramBot/README.md

 ```

 ### Database
 Create the Database.
-Sql query to create the db: [SQL](https://reducemy.link/p/4WRCGp)
+SQL query to create the Database: [SQL](https://reducemy.link/p/4WRCGp)

 ## Add your custom Hoster